dabeng/js-basics/README.md

   return <React.Fragment />;
 };
 ```
+### What is React Fiber
+React Fiber is a concept of ReactJS that is used to render a system faster and smoother.
+It is an internal engine change aimed at making React faster & somewhat "smarter".
+The Fiber reconciler, which became the default reconciler for React 16 and above, is a complete rewrite of React’s reconciliation algorithm to solve some long-standing issues in React.

+Because Fiber is asynchronous, React can:

+Pause, resume, and restart rendering work on components as new updates come in
+Reuse previously completed work and even abort it if not needed
+Split work into chunks and prioritize tasks based on importance
+This change allows React to break away from the limits of the previous synchronous Stack Reconciler, where tasks couldn’t be interrupted.
+This change also allows React to fine-tune rendering components, ensuring that the most important updates happen as soon as possible.

+Don't worry, we got you covered!
+In React, reconciliation is the core mechanism responsible for efficiently updating the UI in response to changes in a component's state or props.
+It determines the minimal set of operations needed to transform the actual DOM to match the desired state represented by the virtual DOM.
 # Redux
 ### Why zustand over redux?
 - It's a more light-weight solution.
 In javascript world, less code is the truth.